 Florida’s largest bats, these unique creatures get their common name from the broad ears that extend over their foreheads like bonnets.
 Previously known as Wagner’s or Florida mastiff bats, these bats were reclassified as a separate species unique to Florida — and they’d be lost if their home state became inundated with the encroaching sea.
 On a regional level, sea-level rise projections for South Florida in the range of the bonneted bat indicate that sea-level rise between 3 and 6 feet is highly likely within this century.

-To make sure that doesn’t happen, the Florida bonneted bat must be listed under the Endangered Species Act and be granted federally protected “critical habitat.”
-Unfortunately, instead of listing the bat, in 2009 the U.S. Fish and Wildlife Service merely put it on the “candidate list” to await protections indefinitely.
+To make sure that doesn’t happen, the Florida bonneted bat must be listed under the Endangered Species Act and be granted federally protected critical habitat.
+Unfortunately, instead of listing the bat, in 2009 the U.S. Fish and Wildlife Service merely put it on the candidate list to await protections indefinitely.
 But under the Center’s 2011 landmark settlement agreement, the Service agreed to move forward on protection decisions for 757 species, including the Florida bonneted bat — and the next year, it was proposed for protection as an endangered species.
-We’ve filed comments in support of that listing and hope it comes to pass — for the sake of the Florida bonneted bat and all the plants and creatures that depend on it as part of their delicate ecosystem.
+We filed comments in support of that listing and in 2014, Florida bonneted bats finally received endangered status under the federal Endangered Species Act.

 Contact: Jacki Lopez